Do you worry about what people think about you and your dreams?

 The problem with not inviting someone in on your goal slaying process is that you don’t have to answer to anyone but yourself.
 You’re the boss, you can work or not work.
 There’s no one to question what you’ve done or haven’t done.
 It’s just you.
-Which can be freeing, but when it comes to making steady and consistent progress it’s actually not helpful.
+Which can be freeing, but when it comes to making steady and consistent progress it can be dangerous.

-You need to be accountable to someone.
-Someone needs to know what you’re working towards, and have regular check-ins with each other.
+You need to be accountable to someone, other than yourself.
+Someone needs to know what you’re working towards on a daily basis.
+And you need schedule regular check-ins with each other, weekly if possible.

-I have weekly calls with my accountability partner who has the same goals as me.
+I have weekly calls with my accountability partner who’s working towards the same goals as me.
 On our calls we set goals, we vent about the week, provide updates and give advice or feedback.
-And check in with each other usually every day over messenger.
+We usually also message each every couple days over Facebook Messenger.
 It’s not just me in this, we’re in this together.

 #4.
 Gives You Encouragement